 Sometimes we all have off-days.
 (Okay, sometimes I have off-days and if you don’t you probably don’t bother with blogs like this, so I’ll assume you do.)
 Sometimes gratitude seems like the last thing you can ever feel, and if that’s you right now, perhaps this article can offer some peace in that.

 You can’t feel grateful right now if you don’t, and no amount of forcing will make you.
 I think this is so, so important that I’m going to say it again.
-You can’t feel grateful right now if you don’t, and no amount of forcing will make you.
+If in this moment you don’t feel grateful, no amount of forcing will make you.

 When we have this sense of lack it can taint our natural ability to feel grateful.
 Let’s imagine you are feeling fed up, and try to cheer yourself up by thinking about the new shoes you bought yesterday or the kiss your child gave you at the school gates, or that your boss said you’d done an exceptionally good job today.
 Instead, you feel guilty for buying shoes you didn’t really need when you could have sent a cheque to charity, you remember the argument with your child as you walked to school, and you wonder if she only kissed you because she’s hoping you’ll relent and buy that iphone she wants, and then you wonder what your boss thinks of your usual standard of work if today was exceptional.
 And if this counting blessings lark works for everybody else, you must be the most ungrateful, churlish person on the planet.